RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 > id-fpki-common-High ::= {2 16 840 1 101 3 2 1 3 16}
 >
 > id-fpki-common-cardAuth ::= {2 16 840 1 101 3 2 1 3 17}
+>
+> id-fpki-common-piv-contentSigning ::= {2 16 840 1 101 3 2 1 3 39}

 <u>
+</u>Certificates that express the id-fpki-common-piv-contentSigning policy OID shall not express any other policy OIDs.

-</u>Certificates generated with SHA-1 after December 31, 2010 shall assert at least one of the following OIDs in the certificate policies extension, as appropriate:
+Certificates generated with SHA-1 after December 31, 2010 shall assert at least one of the following OIDs in the certificate policies extension, as appropriate:

 > id-fpki-SHA1-policy ::= {2 16 840 1 101 3 2 1 3 23}
 >